Full Guide on How to Grow Poppy Flowers

 Read more

-In approximately eight weeks, new sprouts should emerge.
-Once spring arrives, transplant these new sprouts outdoors to continue their growth.
+About eight weeks later, new sprouts begin to emerge.
+When spring arrives, you can transplant these new sprouts outdoors.

 Read more